Biological Sciences Bachelor's Degree

-From the smallest cell to the largest mammal, biology is literally all around you.
-It’s the science of all life and living organisms—how they function, their origins and evolution, and the ways in which they interact with other living things and the environment.
+From the smallest cell to the largest mammal, biology is all around you.
+It's the science of living organisms—how they function, their origins and evolution, and the ways they interact with other living things and the environment.

-With a BS in Biological Sciences from Michigan Tech, you’ll learn the basics of cells, genes, and organisms and apply it to the real world through innovative laboratory investigations, field research, and one-on-one work with professors.
-With a strong, quantitative education in natural sciences, you’ll have the framework needed to excel in whatever comes next—whether you’ve got your sights set on medical school, advanced graduate work, or a career in industry.
+With a Bachelor of Science in Biological Sciences from Michigan Tech, you'll learn the basics of cells, genes, and organisms, and apply your knowledge to the real world through innovative laboratory investigations, field research, and one-on-one work with professors.
+Get involved in undergraduate research through paid work experience.
+Earn research credits toward your degree or apply for a summer undergraduate research fellowship or undergraduate research internship.
+The strong, quantitative education in natural sciences you'll gain at Tech is the framework you need to excel in whatever comes next—whether you've got your sights set on medical school, advanced graduate work, or a career in industry.

-Learning about the living world from inside a classroom doesn’t make much sense.
-Michigan Tech’s location amid diverse ecosystems teeming with life—waters, forests, wetlands, and more—makes it a prime location to study biology.
-And when you are in the classroom, you’ll learn in up-to-date labs and research facilities, with access to some of the most advanced technology in the industry.
+Michigan Tech's location in the Keweenaw Peninsula is rich with diverse ecosystems teeming with life—in the waters, forests, wetlands, and more—making Tech a prime location to study biology.
+During your time in the classroom, you'll learn in up-to-date labs and research facilities, with access to some of the most advanced technology in the industry.

-• You can work on advanced DNA analysis, confocal microscopy, cell sorting, chromatography, and more.
+• Work on advanced DNA analysis, confocal microscopy, cell sorting, chromatography, and more.

-• You’ll get to work in the Great Lakes Research Center, a state-of-the-art facility on the waterfront that supports faculty in their high-level research of water, atmospheric science, and conservation.
+• Build research experience in our Great Lakes Research Center, a state-of-the-art facility on the waterfront that supports faculty in high-level research projects concerning water, atmospheric science, and conservation.

 Schedule a Virtual Meeting